ADHD: Is What You Eat Slowing You Down?

 In addition to stimulant medication, doctors sometimes prescribe antidepressants to treat symptoms of ADHD.
 Antidepressants that affect the brain chemicals dopamine and norepinephrine have been found to be especially effective.

 - Positive reinforcement: Providing rewards or praise in exchange for desired behavior.
-Example: Child finishes dinner and is allowed to take the dog for a walk.
+Example: The child finishes dinner and is allowed to take the dog for a walk.

 - Time-out: Removing access to desired activity because of misbehavior.
-Example: Child screams at Mom and, as a result, must sit in the corner of the room for 10 minutes.
+Example: The child screams at Mom and, as a result, must sit in the corner of the room for 10 minutes.

-- Response Cost: Child loses privileges because of undesirable behavior.
+- Response Cost: The child loses privileges because of undesirable behavior.
 Example: Child loses computer privileges for not completing chores.

 There are also different forms of behavioral therapy, such as cognitive therapy and mindfulness therapy, which are also useful treatments for ADHD.

-Mindfulness therapy is similar to cognitive behavior therapy in that it teaches you to notice your own thoughts as just thoughts, without identifying with them.
+- Mindfulness therapy.
+This type of therapy is similar to cognitive behavior therapy in that it teaches you to notice your own thoughts as just thoughts without identifying with them.
 It’s being aware of what’s happening in the present moment without judgment.